nickmcdowall/Rock-Paper-Scissors-Kata/README.md

 ### Stage 4
 Create a Game object that will simulate 2 players throwing shapes until one player wins the best of 7.

-Each round of result must be printed showing the shapes thrown, result of the round and running score.
+Each round must be printed showing the shapes thrown by both players, the result of the round and a running total of the scores.